APonce911/jekyll-mywebsite/_drafts/career_change.md

 For the ones like me, who after a while performing the same task, on the same job, tought that career shift was impossible, or nealy impossible, here it is my testomony of how I did it.

--Um pouco da minha experiencia profissional anterior -o porque aprender programaçao
+-Um pouco da minha experiencia profissional anterior

+I graduated in economics in 2012.
+On 2011 I started my interniship on the multimarks funds on Santander Asset Managgement, and since then I was making my career there.
+It was 6 long years, from intern to analyst and then portfolio manager.
+The team was shrinking and the responsabilities were growing.

+-o porque aprender programaçao
 -como decidi a forma de aprender(facul x bootcamp x online) -como foi o bootcamp da wagon